samderegt/PIPPIN-NACO/docs/source/installation.rst

 Installation
 ============

-PIPPIN is available via `PyPi <https://pypi.org/project/pippin-naco/>`_ and can be installed as:
+PIPPIN is available via `PyPI <https://pypi.org/project/pippin-naco/>`_ and can be installed as:
 ::
     pip install pippin-naco